jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-II.md

 You will begin by **finalizing a draft version of your narration**.

 During this time, you will:
-- Review your storyboard and narrative outline
+- Review your brainstorm document and narrative outline
 - Write or refine your **voice-over script**, thinking carefully about:
   - a clear beginning, middle, and ending
 - Ensure the script has: